50 Interesting & Fun Facts About Arizona State You Should Know

 The state gets water from the Colorado River

-Arizona's unique climate and landscape have both caused it to have some of the most interesting habitats in the country.
-So, it's no surprise that the state has 22 national parks and monuments.
+Arizona's unique climate and landscape have caused it to have some of the most interesting habitats in the country.
+So, it's no surprise that the state has 22 national parks and 18 national monuments.

 Many of these monuments are natural and offer visitors dramatic looks at Arizona's territory far away from its cities.
-If you're a history or nature lover, Arizona is a must-visit state.
+Arizona is a must-visit state if you're a history or nature lover.

-Due to its proximity to the Mexican border, American history buffs will likely remember that the state used to be part of Spanish and Mexican territory.
+Due to its proximity to the Mexican border, American history buffs will likely remember that the state used to be part of the Spanish and Mexican territories.
 Before 1848, the area was part of Sonora, a state in Mexico.

 Though it's been a US territory since the mid-1800s, the state's Mexican history still plays an important role in its culture.
 In fact, many of the state's city and county names still show their old roots.

 Some interesting information about Arizona you probably didn't know is that it's regularly been used as an astronaut training site.
-Astronauts go through rigorous training at the official NASA center in Texas, which is more often used to train candidates for rocket conditions.
+Astronauts undergo rigorous training at the official NASA center in Texas, which is more often used to train candidates for rocket conditions.

-However, in order to get used to the terrain and do survival training, they're often sent to Arizona.
-The state's landscape was thought to be a close match for the moon before the Apollo 11 mission, for example, so astronauts were sent there to prepare for the moon landing.
+However, in order to get used to the terrain and perform geology exercises, they're often sent to Arizona.
+The state's landscape was thought to be a close match for the moon before the Apollo 11 mission, for example, so astronauts were sent here to prepare for the moon landing.

 The highest point in the state is Humphrey's Peak